 CBS Studio Center

-The pilot was filmed at Red Studios in Hollywood.
-Once picked up for a 1st season, the production of the show moved to CBS Studio Center in Studio City.
+The Seinfeld pilot was filmed at Red Studios in Hollywood.
+Once the show was picked up for a 1st season, the production of the show moved to CBS Studio Center (now known as Radford Studio Center) in Studio City.
 The first three seasons were filmed on a smaller stage, before moving to a large stage for the remainder of production.

-This street still exists at the CBS studios, and has been used for a number of productions over the years.
-The street can now occasionally be seen on the ABC show, American Housewife.
+This street still exists at the Radford Studios, and has been used for a number of productions over the years.
+The street can also be seen on the ABC show, American Housewife.

 Paramount Studio

-As this NYC street is quite small compared to other studios in the area, scenes were sometimes filmed elsewhere.
-One well known episode that filmed at Paramount is the Rye Bread episode.
-The show included a scene where Kramer takes Susan’s parents for a ride on a horse and carriage.
+As the NYC street at CBS Radford is quite small, scenes were sometimes filmed at other Hollywood studios.
+One well known episode that was partially filmed at Paramount is the Rye Bread episode.
+The show included a scene where Kramer takes Susan’s parents for a ride on a horse and carriage (RUSTY!!!).
 Meanwhile George tries to raise a loaf of rye bread up to the 3rd floor using a fishing line.

 Warner Bros.
 Studios

 In the series finale, the episode begins with the gang witnessing a mugging in a small town.
-With nothing similar at CBS, the production moved to Warner Bros. and their Midwestern Square.
+Nothing at CBS Radford fit the needs for these scenes, so the production moved to Warner Bros. and their Midwestern Square.
 The storefronts and the gazebo made the perfect setting for this scene.

 New York City

-While the show was never filmed in New York, the show often used establishing shots of buildings in the area.
+While the show was never filmed in New York, the show often used establishing shots of buildings in the city.
+They also mentioned a number of locations, even if no shot actually appeared in the episode.

 Tom’s Restaurant